Tour Duration: 9 Days / 8 Nights

 Best time to go: October – March

-Tour Available: Year Round / Any Day Start
+Tour Availability: September – May / Any Day Start

-A memorable experience on one of the most fascinating areas of Asia unknown to the outside world.
+A memorable experience in one of the most fascinating areas of Asia unknown to the outside world.
+If you’ve ever visited Bangladesh with us except the Chittagong Hill-Tracts area and Cox’s Bazar, this is the tour you should come back for!

 - Visit the controversial Chittagong Ship Breaking Yards.